Characters: Bleach Karakura Town Residents

 - No Respect Guy: Poor guy never gets treated seriously.
 Even the filler only fellow modsouls during the Bount Arc don't think much of him.

-- Put on a Bus: He disappeared from the main storyline, but Kubo drew some volume omakes indicating he'd been captured by the 12th division during the Karakura Town Battle and experimented on by Mayuri, but also secretly by Urahara, too.
+- Out of Focus: He disappeared from the main storyline, but Kubo drew some volume omakes indicating he'd been captured by the 12th division during the Karakura Town Battle and experimented on by Mayuri, but also secretly by Urahara, too.
 Then the omakes stop, leaving his storyline in limbo.
 When he finally returns to the main storyline, he really has been experimented on by both the 12th division and Urahara.

 - Super Soldier: He was designed to fight hollows, but the unethical way he would be put into service caused the program to be halted.